mthelm85/d3-vue-components/readme.md

 # d3-vue-components

-d3-vue-components is a Vue.js plugin that allows you to easily add d3-based visualizations to your Vue.js app.
+d3-vue-components is a Vue.js plugin that will allow you to easily add d3-based visualizations to your Vue.js app.

+This is a project that I'm slowly working on as I have time, so this package is very incomplete.
+Right now it only supports two visualizations (circle pack and sankey) and all units are displayed in U.S. dollars.
+Feel free to submit pull requests to help out!

 ## Installation